ckaestne/seaibib/README.md

 > Discussion how today's data science differs from past data mining (less prescriptive, more exploratory) and how hence CRISP-DM is too rigid a model to cover the diverse processes.
 The paper essentially proposes a megamodel with different process steps, which projects might pass through in different orders (called trajectories).
 Gives examples of different trajectories that may be appropriate in different projects.
 Limited evaluation, but interesting discussion.
 Focused on data science side, not building entire system though.

+Kaestner, Christian. “[On the process for building software with ML components](https://ckaestne.medium.com/on-the-process-for-building-software-with-ml-components-c54bdb86db24).”
+Medium Blog Post, 2020.

+> My own (early) thoughts on how process differs for data science and software engineering, but also how both of them might be integrated into a larger picture.

 ## 8. Safety & Robustness